abdmuffid/DVC-Basics/README.md

 ### Prerequisites

-Before practicing DVC, please ensure you have the following prerequisites installed.
+Before practicing DVC, please ensure you have the following prerequisites installed:

 1. **Python:**
     - For Windows OS